FbW-E01/TeamOne-StringsObjects/README.md

 console.log(humanize(302)); //"302nd"
 ```

-5. Function to get the successor of a string.
+5. Function to get the successor of a string:

 ```js
 string.successor("abcd"); // "abce"